PrathameshDeshpande/One_Shot_Learning/README.md

 # One_Shot_Learning
-This is one shot Learning implementations
+This is the one shot Learning implementations